Chemical Registration and Reporting Requirements

 |8-9:||These are random numbers that are computer generated indicating the number of

 |10:||This is a letter which is a code for the activity applied for (i.e., importer, exporter, or

-Answer: If an applicant has reason to need information about the status of a chemical application, the applicant should contact their local DEA office and ask to speak with a Diversion Investigator who will assist them.
+Answer: If an applicant has reason to need information about the status of a chemical application, the applicant should contact their Local Diversion Field Office and ask to speak with a Diversion Investigator who will assist them.

 Question: Do firms that are reporting mail order transactions have to report sales that are below the threshold for the product?